Pink Flower

 Primary user groups have completely adopted the tool, and secondary groups across the organisation have a 72% return rate.

-50+ inclusive icons
+50+ custom icons

-50+ inclusive icons
+50+ custom icons

-custom designed and delivered
+designed and delivered

-custom designed and delivered
+designed and delivered

 A design system with tokens and flexible design choices prepared Activity Tracker for continued expansion, enabling national scale.